m3mentomor1/RockeTasks/README.md

 </div>

 This repo contains design mockups for a project called **RockeTasks**, a habit tracker mobile app that utilizes gamification to help users improve their habits and achieve their goals.

+RockeTasks is a project idea entry that participated in the Samsung Create National Idea Contest (2023) hackathon.
 <br><br>
 ##